dtcooper/tomato/docs/concepts.md

 x_{\text{chance}} = \frac{x_{\text{weight}}}{[\text{sum all of item weights}]}
 $$

+Expand the "Random Weight Example" below for an in-depth example and technical explanation.

-!!! example "Random Weight Example"
+??? example "Random Weight Example"
     Let's dig a little deeper.
 For the purposes of this example, all assets are in a rotator called _"Commercials."_